killermann/ipm/content/articles/2017-03-15-lets-talk-about-bathrooms.md

   # - Terminology
   # - Public Thinking
   # - TMI
 ---
 <address>
   This is an excerpted NEW chapter from the 2nd Edition of my book, <a href="http://guidetogender.com">A Guide to Gender</a>, which came out today (March 15th, 2017).
 I&#8217;m publishing it here because today <a href="http://time.com/4701658/texas-senate-bathroom-bill-sb6-transgender/">my state&#8217;s senate took another step in a harmful direction</a>, approving SB6, our current &#8220;bathroom bill.&#8221; We must overcome this bigotry and ignorance.
 Lives are at stake (and they&#8217;re not the cis lives these laws are purporting to protect).
 </address>

-> President Kennedy: “Congratulations!
-How do you feel?”

-> Forrest Gump: “I gotta pee.”

-> – Forrest Gump (1994)

 In the winter of 2013, I was bouncing around North America attending town halls.
 I was invited by local activists, trans* folks, and advocacy groups who wanted me to hear about or weigh in on a discussion that was taking center stage in their communities.
 The issue being discussed: bathrooms.
 And, more specifically, who gets to pee where.